Understanding Principal Component Analysis (PCA): Theory

 \end{align*}

-Consider dimensionality reduction of the above $p$-dimensional data to $q$-dimensional data $(q
+Consider using principal component analysis to reduce the above $p$-dimensional data to $q$-dimensional data $(q < p)$.

 \begin{align*}